drashland/wocket/README.md

 ## Getting Started

-Make sure you have [Deno](https://deno.land/) installed before getting started.

 To get you started as quickly as possible with a simple client and server, check out the following example app:

 * [Browser Console](./example_apps/browser_console)

-We also have a more advanced example:
+We also have a more advanced example app:

 * [Chat](./example_apps/chat)